Skip to content

 • Respond to surveys

-1. Create your own benchmarks.
+1. Create benchmarks.
 With engagement scoring, understand how many members are engaged by month, quarter, and year.
 Then you can see increases or decreases based on those numbers.

 2. Find content gaps or successes.
 When you can track member engagement, you can also track whether your content is working to engage members or not and where you need to improve.
 If you need more data on why content is or isn’t working, a good first step is to conduct interviews with your association members.
 What information do they want?
 What are some of their challenges?
 Then look to other sources of data – what are the top discussion posts in your online community?
 What are the top community searches?

-3. Engage your members in a way that creates Higher Love.
+3. Personalize your engagement strategies and build affinity.
 Your members will benefit because you can target email messages based on their interests and based on what you know they want and need.
-With more personalized communications they have less noise and distraction – and the messages they receive from you are relevant, leading to increased engagement, and ultimately, Higher Love.
+With more personalized communications they have less noise and distraction – and the messages they receive from you are relevant, leading to increased engagement.

 The best part of your engagement scoring system is the built-in feedback loop.
 When you consistently match members with valuable content, they will discover more value.
 The more engaged they are, the more your association will thrive.
 And a thriving association, as we all know, leads to member retention.